 I appreciate this young woman's insight.
 Consequently tango becomes a simple and easy dance for her.
 Although we cannot dance tango without the steps, the essence of tango lies in the embrace.
 Dancers shouldn't compromise embrace for the sake of steps.
 Rather, they should keep the embrace intimate and comfortable at all time throughout the dance and use the steps to facilitate the embrace, thus put the embrace and steps in a correct order.

-Unfortunately, unlike in Argentina, in the US taboos against intimacy between the opposite sexes and liberal ideologies that advocate for women's independence lead to politically correct way of dancing tango.
+Unfortunately in the US, unlike in Argentina, taboos against intimacy between the sexes and liberal ideologies that advocate for women's independence lead to politically correct way of dancing tango.
 Many women use an open dance hold to replace the embrace.
 In order not to let their body touch men's body, they lean back, spread men with their arms and hands to keep a distance, or prop their shoulder against men' shoulder, or use their head against men's head to keep their breasts from touching men's chests, resulting in an embrace that is awkward and uncomfortable.
 Instead of swiveling their hips as they must in close embrace, women using open dance hold tend to turn their whole body, causing the rupture of the embrace and incoherence of the movements.
 Unlike professional dancers who know how to use right techniques when they perform in open dance hold, novices using open dance hold tend to develop bad habits, such as using arms and hands to help themselves with the movements, dancing without emotional involvement, focusing on personal performance and neglecting the partner, and accustoming themselves to the wrong way of dancing tango that avoids dissociation and intimate communication, etc. That's why I believe learning tango should start with the close embrace style.
 A beginner should not use the open dance hold associated with performance until she has laid the foundation.
 Otherwise the bad habits that are developed may not be easy to overcome.
-I know women who have danced tango for many years but their embrace is still uncomfortable.
+I know women who have tangoed for many years but their embrace is still uncomfortable.
 Such women are like a flower vase, looking good only from a distance but cannot be held in the arms.
 In another post, Women's Common Mistakes in Tango, I listed thirteen common shortfalls of tango women that are closely related to the subject of this post.
 The embrace, however, is an even bigger issue, deserving a separate chapter, hence the title.

 Here is an example of good embrace in tango dancing.